nrwl/nx/docs/shared/core-features/remote-cache.md

 **You will also see an interactive tutorial helping you explore distributed caching and the Nx Cloud user interface.**

-If you lose this link, you can still connect your workspace to Nx Cloud.
+**If you lose this link, you can still connect your workspace to Nx Cloud**.
 Go to [nx.app](https://nx.app), create an account, and connect your workspace using the access token from `nx.json`.

-## Skipping Cloud
+## Skipping Cloud Cache

 Similar to how `--skip-nx-cache` will instruct Nx not to use the local cache, passing `--no-cloud` will tell Nx not to use the remote cache from Nx Cloud.